FrostedCA/TwoPack/README.md

 ...
 }
 ```
-## How to setup packet manager client and server side?
+## How to setup packet manager client and server side
 Simply add this code right after where you are starting the handshake between the client and server.
 ```java
 try{